-Partial Automation and Augmentation (Equipping workers with devices and technology) 61% will rely on a combination of humans and technology by 2024
+Partial Automation and Augmentation (Equipping workers with

+61% will rely on a combination of humans and technology by 2024

+Full Automation

-Full Automation (No human involvement) 27% plan to utilise full automation by 2024
+(No human involvement)

+27% plan to utilize full automation by 2024

-State of the industry Warehousing, distribution and fulfilment operations are undergoing a modern-day makeover as they transform to meet the growing demands of the world's instant gratification, on-demand economy.
-Faced with an evolving omnichannel landscape, ever-increasing volumes, faster delivery requirements and a global shortage of workers, industry leaders must modernise to keep pace.
+State of the industry

+Warehousing, distribution and fulfillment operations are undergoing a modern-day makeover as they transform to meet the growing demands of the world's instant gratification, on-demand economy.
+Faced with an evolving omnichannel landscape, ever-increasing volumes, faster delivery requirements and a global shortage of workers, industry leaders must modernize to keep pace.

-Turning the Supply Chain Upside Down Consumers' seemingly insatiable demands for 24/7 product search and purchase have upended the supply chain, impacting manufacturers, retailers and the warehousing operations that serve their needs.
+Turning the Supply Chain Upside Down

+Consumers' seemingly insatiable demands for 24/7 product search and purchase have upended the supply chain, impacting manufacturers, retailers and the warehousing operations that serve their needs.
 The digital revolution also has far-reaching implications for business-to-business enterprises who need to quickly produce, store and ship inventory with pin-point precision.
 The "I want it now" mentality stretches across all industries and requires savvy leaders to effectively manage the bottom line and deliver a solid return on investment (ROI) while keeping customers satisfied.

-Respondents to Zebra's Warehousing Vision Study cited the need to modernise operations by deploying innovative technologies that drive positive outcomes.
+Respondents to Zebra's Warehousing Vision Study cited the need to modernize operations by deploying innovative technologies that drive positive outcomes.
 The study found that 40% of respondents reported an increase in consumer demand as a top driver for growth.
-Over onethird of those surveyed stated that shorter order lead times are fuelling their expansion plans and causing them to rethink their strategies.
-Expanding Operations to Support Dramatic Growth Both automation and worker augmentation solutions are a vital focus for decision makers' plans during the next five years.
-More than threequarters (77%) of respondents agree that augmenting workers with technology is the best way to introduce automation in the warehouse, but only 35% of respondents have a clear understanding of where to start automating.
+Over one-third of those surveyed stated that shorter order lead times are fueling their expansion plans and causing them to rethink their strategies.

+Expanding Operations to Support Dramatic Growth

+Both automation and worker augmentation solutions are a vital focus for decision makers' plans during the next five years.
+More than three-quarters (77%) of respondents agree that augmenting workers with technology is the best way to introduce automation in the warehouse, but only 35% percent of respondents have a clear understanding of where to start automating.

 Decision makers also report increasing the warehouse footprint and adding new facilities.
 Currently, there are over 3.5 million warehouses globally.1 Eighty-seven percent of decision makers surveyed are in the process of or planning to expand the size of their warehouses by 2024, with 82% anticipating an increase in the number of warehouses during this timeframe.

 As companies invest in infrastructure, it's imperative they invest their capital in ways that ensure growth and guarantee a healthy ROI.
-This sentiment is top of mind for decision makers, as 59% of respondents also named capacity utilisation as one of their top expected challenges over the next five years.
-Investing in People Is Critical to Meeting Demand Expanding space, implementing new processes and enhancing workflows are only part of the equation.
+This sentiment is top of mind for decision makers, as 59% of respondents also named capacity utilization as one of their top expected challenges over the next five years.

+Investing in People Is Critical to Meeting Demand

+Expanding space, implementing new processes and enhancing workflows are only part of the equation.
 Leaders also need to invest in new workers.
 Today, there are just over 38 million warehouse workers and projections call for 44.6 million by 2023.
 Not surprisingly, the study revealed 83% of respondents are currently increasing or plan to increase the number of employees by 2024.

-1Voice Information Associates, Voice Technology in the Supply Chain (VSC) Markets, Products & Suppliers, 2019
+Voice Information Associates, Voice Technology in the Supply Chain (VSC) Markets, Products & Suppliers, 2019 of respondents agree IT/ technology utilization is their biggest operational challenge now and within the next five years

-Rising demand ushers in new operational challenges As warehouses get larger, labour issues, IT/technology utilisation, capacity usage and supply chain visibility are cited as the most significant operational challenges now and within the next five years.
-Industry leaders must skilfully balance day-to-day responsibilities with their longer-term modernisation plans to ensure seamless operations and avoid supply chain disruptions.
+Rising demand ushers in new operational challenges

+As warehouses get larger, labor issues, IT/technology utilization, capacity usage and supply chain visibility are cited as the most significant operational challenges now and within the next five years.
+Industry leaders must skillfully balance day-to-day responsibilities with their longer-term modernization plans to ensure seamless operations and avoid supply chain disruptions.